When applying for a job, you’re really giving a relative stranger permission to stalk you online.

 Even if you don’t have a professional purpose (or a personal desire) for a self-titled website, reserve your domain name to keep someone else from abusing it.
 That’s especially true if you have an uncommon first and last name.

 If your name is shared by many other professionals around the globe, consider distinguishing yourself.
 James Smith, for example, could have an easier time showing up as James O. Smith.
 If you switch monikers, make sure to be consistent with it on all your job application materials.

-If you’re like most people and skip past websites’ terms of conditions and privacy policies, follow a safe rule of thumb: Only post content to websites that allow you to set your privacy preferences.
+If you’re like most people and skip past websites’ updated terms and conditions and privacy policies, follow a safe rule of thumb: Only post content to websites that allow you to set your privacy preferences.

 Make sure to review their free resources before agreeing to pay for something you could do yourself.

-You don’t need to feel silly about searching for yourself online.
-It’s the only way to discover results you might not want to share with your next employer.
+You don’t need to feel silly about searching for yourself online — it’s the only way to discover results you might not want to share with your next employer.

 To be even more proactive about your digital footprint, set up a Google alert with your name.
 This way, you’ll be notified via email when your first and last name hit the web.